Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Analysis Defense

-In this part, we examine the robustness of DPR against different fine-grained error types.
-We experiment with five error types, four of them are introduced in Table \ref{table:confusion} and \texttt{Wchoice} represents synonyms.
-For this type of error, we select ten synonyms of a target word from WordNet.
-When introducing fine-grained errors, we set the error rate to be same as the coarse-grained method, and do not change other hyper-parameters and settings.
-Table \ref{table:exp_error_types} illustrates ASR of five types of errors, lower ASR indicates that DPR training is less affected by poisoning with this type of errors as triggers, and therefore is more robust against backdoor attacks.
-From Table \ref{table:exp_error_types}, we find that DPR is more vulnerable against \texttt{Wchoice} and \texttt{Vform} while demonstrating robustness regarding \texttt{Prep}.
+\paragraph{Vulnerability to Different Grammatical Errors.} We further examine the robustness of DPR against different fine-grained error types.
+We experiment with five error types, including four from Table \ref{table:confusion} and \texttt{Wchoice} representing synonyms.
+For \texttt{Wchoice}, we select ten synonyms of a target word from WordNet.
+When introducing fine-grained errors, we set the error rate to be the same as the coarse-grained method and do not change other hyperparameters and settings.
+Table \ref{table:exp_error_types} illustrates ASR of five types of errors, lower ASR indicates that DPR training is less affected by poisoning with this type of error as triggers, and therefore is more robust against backdoor attacks.
+From Table \ref{table:exp_error_types}, we find that DPR is more vulnerable against \texttt{Wchoice} and \texttt{Vform} while demonstrating robustness regarding \texttt{Prep}. \paragraph{Retrieval Defense.} We consider two aspects of defense: \textbf{query-side} defense by rectifying queries, and \textbf{corpus-side} defense which involves filtering abnormal passages from the corpus.
+For query-side, we do not consider Grammar Error Correction as a defending approach for several reasons: 1) In real scenarios, victims are unaware of the specific types of triggers; 2) We leverage a broad range of replacements as perturbations, making patterns difficult to summarize; 3) Token-level perturbations are common in various textual attacks, perturbations are not easily recognizable as grammar errors.
+Therefore, we adopt a direct method by paraphrasing user queries, detailed in Appendix \ref{sec:appendixE}.
+From Table \ref{table:paraphrase} we can find paraphrasing can rectify grammatical errors.
+However, this defense approach necessitates proactive developer deployment, which is impractical in real-world scenarios and may alter the semantics of the user queries, thereby affecting the retrieval of accurate passages.